Melangert/Fix-My-Laptop-FML-/README.md

 - **power-saver** — less heat, better battery life, recommended for everyday use on low-spec machines
 - **performance** — maximum CPU speed, useful for short intensive tasks

-Run `fml boost` once to switch to performance, run it again to switch back.
+Run `fml boost` once to switch to performance and run  again to switch back.
-Works with `powerprofilesctl`, `tuned-adm`, and `cpupower`.
+Works with `powerprofilesctl` `tuned-adm`   and `cpupower`.

 ## Cleanup

 `fml clean` safely removes:
-- Unused packages (apt/dnf/pacman/zypper)
+- Unused packages
-- Unused Flatpak runtimes and old Snap revisions
+- Unused flatpak runtimes and oldsnap revisions
 - Thumbnail and browser caches
 - Your temp files from /tmp
 - System journal logs older than 7 days